LightDvlpr/DealerOnSubmission/README.md

 In order to run the code please copy the SSH link, perform a git clone on your local machine.

-Once you've done so simple enter into the src folder and type in the following command "java Main Products.txt"
+Once clone, enter into src folder and type "javac Main.java"

+After the project is compiled, enter in the following command "java Main Products.txt"

 The program will then begin.